MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/setup-deploy-on-premises-pu41.md

 **Manual AD CS steps for an Always-On SQL availability group or Windows Server Failover Clustering with SQL Server**

-1. Run the following Windows PowerShell command on a machine that has Remote Server Administration Tools (RSAT) installed:
+1. Run the following Windows PowerShell command on a machine that has Remote Server Administration Tools installed:

     ```powershell
     #If you need to create self-signed certs